 - Chat routing rules define how agents are informed that there is a messaging ticket waiting in the queue.
 Specific agents or groups can be notified, or all agents can see a broadcast notification.
 If a Support trigger has routed the ticket to a specific agent or group of agents, only agents assigned to the ticket will receive a notification.
 Agents must click the notification to enter the conversation.
 See Setting up notification routing for live chat and messaging for more information.

-- Omnichannel routing allows you to direct tickets from multiple channels, including messaging, to team members based on their availability, capacity, and the ticket priority.
+- Omnichannel routing allows you to direct tickets from multiple channels, including messaging, to team members based on their availability and capacity.
+On Professional and Enterprise plans, you can also route tickets based on priority and skills.
 See About omnichannel routing with unified agent status for more information.

 Additionally, there are elements that do not directly control ticket routing, but can be referenced by Support triggers, or can otherwise impact how a ticket is received by agents:

-- Transfer to agent events (Web Widget and mobile SDKs only) in a conversation flow, created in Flow Builder, initiate the passing of a messaging conversation Answer Bot to an agent, which creates a ticket associated with that conversation.
-These events can include custom ticket fields to collect information from customers that can be used when creating Support triggers.
-For more information on agent transfer events, see About Flow Builder.
+- Transfer to agent events (Web Widget and mobile SDKs only) in any conversation bot created in bot builder will hand off the conversation to an agent.
+This creates a ticket associated with that conversation.
+These events can be preceded by the Ask for details step, which uses custom ticket fields to collect information from customers that can be used when creating Support triggers.
+For more information on these events, see Understanding answer step types.

 Sample messaging flow